 Why This Recipe Works

-- It’s a one wok wonder, and super quick and easy to make in under 30 minutes.
+- It’s quick and easy to make in 30 minutes, and incredibly warming and comforting.